abraker95/osu-framework-tutorial/README.md

 # osu-framework Tutorial
 Learn how to use the osu-framework

-Information about the framework liscence, contributing, etc can be found [here](https://github.com/ppy/osu-framework/blob/master/README.md)
+Information about the framework licence, contributing, etc can be found [here](https://github.com/ppy/osu-framework/blob/master/README.md)

 # Tutorial Sections